draios/onprem-install-docs/3.6.0-rc/README.md

 # Additional Installer Resources

-- For Frequently Used Options, including static storage and patching, see [Frequently Used Options](advanced.md).
+- see [Frequently Used Options](advanced.md) for additional configurations such as static storage and patching

-- To see all the configuration parameters available, as well as their definitions, values, and examples, see [configuration_parameters.md](configuration_parameters.md).
+- see [configuration_parameters.md](configuration_parameters.md) for all the configuration parameters available, as well as their definitions, values, and examples

 - See [Examples](examples/README.md) of single-node, openshift... values.yaml